-A more granular view of the Transformer
+7.1.2 A more granular view of the Transformer

 So far we've mostly treated a Transformer as a stack of feedforward blocks.
-While this is often reasonable from a FLOPs and memory standpoint, it's not sufficient to properly model inference.
-As we saw in Part 4, the major components of a Transformer forward pass are:
+While this is often reasonable from a FLOPs and memory standpoint, it's not sufficient to properly model inference.2 As we saw in Part 4, the major components of a Transformer forward pass are:

 - 1. A bunch of linear operations, including the MLP (W{in}, W{out}) and the attention QKV projections and output projections $(W_Q, W_K, W_V, \text{ and } W_O)$.
-These all involve reading parameters and a batch of activations from HBM, doing some FLOPs, and writing the result back to HBM. - 2.
-Dot-product attention.
-We need to read a batch of key-value projections and a batch of query activations from HBM, do a few inner products and some softmax operations, and write the attention result back to HBM. - 3.
-Everything else, including applying layer norms, activation functions, tokens sampling, updating KV caches, and positional embeddings.
+These all involve reading parameters and a batch of activations from HBM, doing some FLOPs, and writing the result back to HBM. - Dot-product attention.
+We need to read a batch of key-value projections and a batch of query activations from HBM, do a couple inner products and some softmax ops, and write the attention result back to HBM. - Everything else, including applying layer norms, activation functions, tokens sampling, updating KV caches, and positional embeddings.
 These do take some FLOPs, but are dominated by, or fused into, the above.

-For the next couple of sections, we're going to look at each of these in the context of prefill and generation and ask what is likely to bottleneck our performance.
-Within a single accelerator, are we compute-bound or memory-bound?
+For the next couple sections, we're going to look at each of these in the context of prefill and generation and ask what is likely to bottleneck our performance.
+Are we compute-bound or memory-bound?
 We want to emphasize how different the answers will be for prefill versus generation.

-Linear operations: what bottlenecks us?
+7.1.3 Linear operations: what bottlenecks us?

 All our linear operations are conceptually the same, whether they live in the MLP block or attention.
 Their arithmetic intensity depends on the batch size.
 We did this math in Section 1 but it's worth repeating.
-Let's look at a single matrix multiply of a $\mathbf{bf16}[\mathbf{B}, \mathbf{D}]$ batch by a $\mathbf{bf16}[\mathbf{D}, \mathbf{F}]$ matrix.
+Let's look at a single matrix multiply of a bf16[B, D] batch by a bf16[D, F] matrix.
 This could be the big MLP block or one of the smaller attention projections (W_Q , W_K , W_V , W_O).
 To do this matrix multiplication, we need to load both of these arrays from HBM into the MXU, do the multiplicaton, then write the result back to HBM.
 As before, we have: